Sjan1/r-for-proteomics-tsl/README.md

 ### Programme

-- Introduction to R and RStudio
+- Introduction to R and RStudio and Bioconductor
 - R documentation and vignettes
 - Variables, vectors and dataframes
 - Manipulating data